-In practice, the T-Mobile G1 does not support raw output, only JPEG.
+In practice, Android devices not support raw output, only JPEG.
 So, we need to tell the Camera that we want JPEG output.

 That is merely a matter of calling setPictureFormat() on the Camera.Parameters object when we configure our Camera, using the value JPEG to indicate that we, indeed, want JPEG: